sh-reya/CompetitiveCoding/readme.md

-In this repo, I shall add topic wise important questions of dsa which are quite essential for both concepts and placement purpose.
+This repository contains some important and conceptual coding questions which are important for placement exams.
-The matter will start coming from 4th Nov 2020.